Dealing with Refunds in SaaS Accounting

-SaaS startups, particularly those with yearly subscription plans, always have to deal with the customers who claim refunds.
-Even the customers who pay via credit card sometimes often ask for refunds.
+SaaS startups, particularly those with yearly subscription plans, always deal with customers who claim refunds.
+Even customers who pay via credit card sometimes often ask for refunds.

 Cons of Frequent Refunds

-SaaS companies that have too many refunds are likely to lose their credibility in the market.
-Furthermore, frequent refunds are poised to disrupt the financial stability of the company.
-If a company bleeds too much cash in refunds, they won’t have sufficient money to reinvest in their business.
+SaaS companies with too many refunds will likely lose their credibility in the market.
+Furthermore, frequent refunds are poised to disrupt the company’s financial stability.
+If a company bleeds too much cash in refunds, it won’t have sufficient money to reinvest in its business.

 Downsides of Mishandling of Refunds

-A vast majority of SaaS companies do not pay heed to refunds and they don’t know how to overcome the losses incurred by the refunds.
-Eventually, they ended up with substantial losses due to the lack of proper handling of customers’ refunds.
+A vast majority of SaaS companies do not heed refunds and don’t know how to overcome the losses incurred by the refunds.
+Eventually, they had substantial losses due to the lack of proper handling of customers’ refunds.

-Since all SaaS business requires money to finance their operating and running expenses and growth plans, frequent refund claims could have a devastating impact on a SaaS company’s cash flow.
+Since all SaaS business requires money to finance their operating and running expenses and growth plans, frequent refund claims could devastate a SaaS company’s cash flow.

 On the flip side, some SaaS entrepreneur claims they do not care about refunds because they have never experienced them.
-However, whenever a refund request arises, a lot of their energy and resources are wasted in dealing with refunds.
+However, whenever a refund request arises, much of their energy and resources are wasted in dealing with refunds.

-Many industry experts strongly recommend fulfilling the customers’ refund requests and giving them what they are looking for.
+Many industry experts strongly recommend fulfilling the customers’ refund requests and giving them what they want.

 In the early days, well-reputed SaaS enterprises offered an annual subscription plan.
-However, with increasing demand from the customers, companies switched to the quarterly subscription plan.
+However, with increasing customer demand, companies switched to the quarterly subscription plan.

 Later on, monthly subscription plans have become a norm in the SaaS industry.